institutional access

 Shoppers are wary of digital shelf labels, but a study found they don’t lead to price surges

-• The study observed that before the introduction of digital labels, price surges occurred for only 0.005% of items each day, with this figure rising by a minimal 0.0006 percentage points following their implementation.
+• The study showed that before adopting digital labels, only 0.005% of products experienced short-term price hikes each day, with this figure rising marginally by 0.0006 percentage points following the switch; meanwhile, discounted items became somewhat more frequent.

 Insights by Ground AI